CSNK2B

 Casein kinase II subunit beta is a protein that in humans is encoded by the CSNK2B gene.

-This gene encodes the beta subunit of casein kinase II, a ubiquitous protein kinase which regulates metabolic pathways, signal transduction, transcription, translation, and replication.
+It is a ubiquitous protein kinase which regulates metabolic pathways, signal transduction, transcription, translation, and replication.
 The enzyme localizes to the endoplasmic reticulum and the Golgi apparatus.

 Casein kinase, a ubiquitous, well-conserved protein kinase involved in cell metabolism and differentiation, is characterised by its preference for Serine or Threonine in acidic stretches of amino acids.
 The enzyme is a tetramer of 2 alpha- and 2 beta-subunits.
 However, some species (e.g., mammals) possess 2 related forms of the alpha-subunit (alpha and alpha'), while others (e.g., fungi) possess 2 related beta-subunits (beta and beta').
 The alpha-subunit is the catalytic unit and contains regions characteristic of serine/threonine protein kinases.
 The beta-subunit is believed to be regulatory, possessing an N-terminal auto-phosphorylation site, an internal acidic domain, and a potential metal-binding motif.
 The beta subunit is a highly conserved protein of about 25kDa that contains, in its central section, a cysteine-rich motif, CX(n)C, that could be involved in binding a metal such as zinc.
 The mammalian beta-subunit gene promoter shares common features with those of other mammalian protein kinases and is closely related to the promoter of the regulatory subunit of cAMP-dependent protein kinase.